 Unusual Options Activity Insight: iShares Inc iShares MSCI Brazil ETF

-iShares Inc iShares MSCI Brazil ETF (NYSE:EWZ) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $38.69 following the option alert.
+On Friday, shares of iShares Inc iShares MSCI Brazil ETF (NYSE:EWZ) saw unusual options activity.
+After the option alert, the stock price moved up to $38.82.

 - Strike Price: $40.00